 Adult day programs offer emotional and financial benefits for informal caregivers and loved ones needing care.
 Learn more about the benefits to preserve your well-being and emotional life.

-Research of caregivers with a loved one diagnosed with dementia, indicates that only about 10% had ever used adult day programs or similar community services.1 Levels of depression and caregiver stress are significant and often result in the caregiver becoming more ill than the person who receives care.
+Research of caregivers with a loved one diagnosed with dementia indicates that only about 10% had ever used adult day programs or similar community services.
+(1) Levels of depression and caregiver stress are significant and often result in the caregiver becoming more physically ill than the person who receives care.

-Attendance at an adult day program for two or more days a week, provides an emotional period of respite for the caregiver.
+Attendance at an adult day program for two or more days a week provides an emotional period of respite for the caregiver.
 This expected break allows the full-time caregiver to attend to their own needs, engage in activities with others, or simply rest.

-For part-time caregivers who may visit a loved one daily or sleep over at night, day care may offer a less expensive option to hourly caregivers.
+For part-time caregivers who may visit a loved one daily or sleep over at night, daycare may offer a less expensive option to hourly caregivers.

-The daily activities offered by day care programs help maintain the cognitive and physical function of the care receiver and support more positive interactions between the caregiver and care receiver.
+The daily activities offered by daycare programs help maintain the cognitive and physical function of the care receiver and support more positive interactions between the caregiver and care receiver.
 Remaining isolated at home with no outside activity or socialization is detrimental to the long term cognitive and physical ability of a person with memory loss

-One of the positive factors of attending a day programs for a care recipient is a decrease in physical or verbal behavioral problems due to a reduction in boredom or isolation.
+One of the positive factors of attending a day program for a care recipient is a decrease in physical or verbal behavioral problems due to a reduction in boredom or isolation.
 Care recipients who are awake during the day, rather than being at home and napping all day, are likely to sleep better at night.
 Social interaction is proven to offer health benefits.
 Physical activity at day programs improves physical strength and appetite.

-Caregiving is a stress filled activity.
+Caregiving is a stress-filled activity.
 Accessing a day program has the potential to reduce caregiving stress, depression, anger and result in more positive experiences between the caregiver and care receiver

 1 Logsdon, R. et al. Memory Care and Wellness Services: Efficacy of Specialized Dementia Care in Adult Day Services.
 The Gerontologist, 2016, Vol. 56, No. 2, 318-325.
 Doi: 10:1093/geront/gnu012.